gournge/cleaning-optimization/Readme.md

-This repository was made to document a group project under the supervision of Silesian Politechnic.

 The deeper application of this project is to see if during a process of collective displacement of objects (randomly arranged in the beginning) it is optimal to centralise piles or rather diversify it into making smaller heaps in seperate sub-rooms.
 Another theoretical application is to compare the results returned by the algorithm - which describe how to plan moving dirt around - to what existing clustering algorithms return.